verbb/formie/docs/guides/email-notifications/pdf-attachments-with-email-notifications.md

 Configure paper size and orientation in the template settings or rely on global `pdfPaperSize` / `pdfPaperOrientation` in `config/formie.php` (`letter` / `portrait` by default).

-## Step 3 — Enable attachment on the notification
+## Step 3 — Enable Attachment on the Notification

 1. Open the form in the form builder
 2. Edit the email notification (admin copy or user confirmation)